FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_serverLogs/r_st_logFileDetails/c_st_general_log_files.md

 >
 > On Windows, it is not possible to modify existing cron jobs or to use cron to run any jobs other than those SecureTransport jobs documented in these topics.
 Instead, use the Windows Task Scheduler.

-**tools.log** – This log4j-format log file records warnings and error from internal <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> components.
+**tools.log** – This log4j-format log file records warnings and error from internal {{< SecureTransport/componentshortname  >}} components.
 The format and content of this file is controlled by the `<FILEDRIVEHOME>/conf/tools-log4j.xml` file.

 For example, importing accounts using command-line tool might produce the following message: